Skip to main content

 The Unemployment Process and Timeline

-Unemployment compensation, also called unemployment insurance (U.I.), is a federal government program administered by the states in conjunction with the U.S. Department of Labor.
-It’s intended to provide qualified unemployed workers with financial and work search support.
+Unemployment compensation, also called unemployment insurance (U.I.), is a federal government program administered by the states with the U.S. Department of Labor.
+It provides unemployed workers who qualify with financial and work search support.

 Unemployment insurance benefits provide much-needed assistance when you lose a job or have your hours reduced by replacing some of your income.
-Unfortunately, that assistance does not start right away.
-It typically takes less than an hour to complete an unemployment application.
-However, the state can take one to three weeks, and sometimes more, to process your application.
-In addition, many states require you to wait a week before you can start receiving benefits.
+It typically takes less than an hour to complete an unemployment application, but it can take one to three weeks, and sometimes more, to process your application.
+Many states also require you to wait a week before you can start receiving benefits.
 On top of that, appealing an unfavorable determination will add a month or more to your timeline.

 Unemployment eligibility requirements vary by state.
 All states, however, follow the same general process for applying, certifying, and appealing unemployment claims.
-Refer to the F.A.Q.s on your state government website for additional information about how your area’s unemployment claims process works.
 Below are the steps you can expect to follow and the estimated time to complete each step.
+If you run into trouble or your claim is denied, an employment lawyer can answer questions for you.

 Filing Your Claim: One Hour